buda-base/lds-pdi/reconciliation/README.md

 Two properties can be used for [reconciling with additional columns](https://openrefine.org/docs/manual/reconciling#reconciling-with-additional-columns):
 - `authorOf` can be used when reconciling persons to indicate the work title or work id
 - `hasAuthor` can be used when reconciling works to indicate the author's name or id

+These properties must be known in advance by users, BDRC proposed a [modification to the specifications](https://github.com/reconciliation-api/specs/issues/107) allowing the listing of properties by the endpoint.

 The results are returned in Extended Wylie (EWTS), the names are expected to be either in Extended Wylie or Tibetan Unicode.